aliabbas299792/imperial/scheduling_resource_allocation/README.md

 - The `data/` directory contains the data describing DAGs and their incidence matrices
 - `artefacts/` contains any output, including the DAG JSON files

+The data was mostly copied from the PDF, but I switched it to 0-based indexing for consistency.

 `1.1.example_node_data.txt` and `node_data.txt` both follow the format in the coursework specification, as do the incidence matricies `matlab_incidence_matrix.txt` and `1.1.example_incidence_matrix.txt`.

 Run this to generate the DAG JSON for this coursework: